Women’s substantive equality… One case at a time

 - Reproductive freedom

-- Access to services to people with disabilities
+- Access to services for people with disabilities

 - Aboriginal rights